 “If it weren’t for bad luck, I’d have no luck at all” pretty much Describe’s Penny’s view of her life when this story opens.
 But what she lacks in luck she more than makes up for in determination, adaptability and imagination, as well as a wicked sense of humor.
 With clear, engaging artwork, surreal humor, and a character that readers will cheer for, Lucky Penny is a winner.

-Georgia Congressman John Lewis’s memoir about his time as a leader in the Civil Rights Movement uses stark black and white artistry to evoke painful emotions about a pressing time in our nation’s history and the fight that continues today.
-The three volumes in the series use President Obama’s 2009 inauguration as an opportunity for John Lewis to reflect on how much progress our country has made, but even that optimism doesn’t quite soften the blow for the unnecessary deaths and inconceivable injustices participants on the front lines of the Civil Rights Movement faced.
+Georgia Congressman John Lewis’s memoir about his time as a leader in the Civil Rights Movement uses stark black and white artistry (by Nate Powell) to evoke painful emotions about a pressing time in our nation’s history and the fight that continues today.
+The three volumes in the series use President Obama’s 2009 inauguration as an opportunity for Lewis and Aydin to reflect on how much progress our country has made, but even that optimism doesn’t quite soften the blow for the unnecessary deaths and inconceivable injustices participants on the front lines of the Civil Rights Movement faced.
 Police violence, elected officials who turn a blind eye, allies who think of politics before justice, and in-group fighting among the protesters — this book feels more like a how-to manual for ethical protest in today’s world than a history of what was.

 At first look Monstress is a beautiful, terrifying comic that blends Asian mythology, fantasy and elements of horror.
 The world is richly detailed by artist Sana Takeda’s steampunk meets art-deco style (pay special attention to the detailing on the clothing) while writer Marjorie Liu offers a tale of racism, war and violent magic.
 Maika’s struggles to control her power and find answers as to why her mother was murdered are just the tip of the iceberg as Liu explores the difficulties of surviving in a post-war era.
 As an opening volume to the series this book draws you in to learn the secrets of the world vast in scope and imagination.